 There are also activities that children can participate in such as ceramic painting.
 Most resorts have a set up of ceramic items that you can custom paint.
 Some resorts have this with t-shirts.

 A creative staff will have the kids going out on scavenger hunts by the pool and general fun pool activities as well.
-At most resort you are allowed to take things in the pools like air-mattresses etc. and you can even get them from the hotel, where you get your towel usually.
-Every day the Animations will have some thing new in store for your kids and it is quite safe to just drop your kids off and do your own thing as many parents do.
-First check with other parents and see how their experiences have been.
+At most resorts you are allowed to take things in the pools like air mattresses etc. and you can even get them from the hotel, where you get your towel usually.
+Every day the Animations will have something new in store for your kids and it is quite safe to just drop your kids off and do your own thing as many parents do.
+First, check with other parents and see how their experiences have been.
 Word travels fast at a resort and if there are any problems the info will get passed from one guest to another.